NBA Scores: Clippers, Spurs Ends With San Antonio Losing Another Game To Los Angeles

 Still, San Antonio trailed by double-digits for most of the second half.
 They pulled within nine points with about six minutes left in the fourth quarter.
 However, it would not be enough.

 The Clippers made some defensive adjustments at halftime.
-They held Lamarcus Aldridge to four points in the first half after he registered 14 points in the first half.
+They held Lamarcus Aldridge to four points in the second half after he registered 14 points in the first half.
 Aldridge scored eight straight points in the first quarter.

-At halftime, the Spurs trailed by nine points, but they brought it within six with about two minutes remaining in the third quarter.
+At halftime, the Spurs trailed by nine points, but they brought it to within six with about two minutes remaining in the third quarter.

 Halftime at ATT Center #Clippers lead #Spurs, 52-43; LAC closed on 13-3 run; @DeAndre & @CP3 13 each; @aldridge_12 14 for SAS